 If you’re fortunate enough to have a good 401(k) plan at your workplace, you’ll benefit not just from pretax contributions and tax-deferred earnings, but also employer contributions to your account.
 If you start contributing young enough, just a few hundred dollars per month could be enough to make you a millionaire by the time you retire!

-In 2020, couples spent an average of $28,000 on the combined costs of a wedding and reception.
+Couples spent an average of $28,000 on the combined costs of a wedding and reception in 2021 — $34,000 if you include the rings, according to an annual study by The Knot .
 If you don’t want to begin your married life with sizable debt, it pays to set aside money for a wedding long before you are even considering it.

 It’s very easy to get caught up in the moment when planning a wedding and reception, and costs can rapidly spiral out of control.
 Taking this into account, you should plan on both saving more money for your wedding than you think you’ll need and instituting a strict budget when it comes to the actual affair.
 Remember, that $28,000 figure doesn’t even factor in any type of honeymoon.
 The sooner you can start saving for what amounts to one of the biggest expenditures you’re likely to face in your life, the better.